• Skip to primary navigation

 Instructions

-• In a large saucepan, fry the chopped onion in the coconut oil until they are starting to brown.
+• In a large saucepan, melt the coconut oil on medium high heat, and then fry the chopped onion until it starts to brown.

-• Stir in the garlic and ginger, cook for another minute.
+• Stir in the minced garlic and ginger, cook for another minute.

-• Add the spices: cumin, turmeric, coriander, cardamon, cinnamon, cayenne pepper.
-Stir and fry for another minute.
+• Add the spices, stir and fry for another minute.

-• Add the cubed potato, red lentils, water, raisins and salt.
+• Add the cubed potato, red lentils, water, optional raisins and salt.

-• Bring to a boil, then simmer on medium heat for 15 minutes with the lid on.
+• Bring to a boil, then simmer covered with a lid on medium heat for 15 minutes, or until the potatoes are tender when tested with a fork.
 Stir occasionally.

 Pressure Cooker Method